-Although for many people selling a property in their own country is not a task that is carried out very often and they may not be that knowledgeable about it, it is normally easier to get to grips with because it’s their own country, they speak the language and are normally able to ask for advice from a friend or family member who may have more experience in selling property.
+Although for many people selling a property in their own country is not a task that is carried out very often and they probably won’t be that knowledgeable about it, it is normally easier to get to grips with the process there because it’s their own country, they speak the language and are normally able to ask for advice from a friend or family member who may have more experience in selling property.

 Maybe it’s a little more expensive than chancing it with the estate agent that is selling you the property and letting them do the paperwork but a legally registered lawyer with a liability insurance policy should help you breathe a little easier and have more faith in what you are buying here.
-But what about when selling my property – do I need a lawyer…?…I hear you ask.

 As a vendor – Do I need to use a lawyer?

 Well, the truth is, a vendor does not really need to use a lawyer unless there are certain circumstances, such as inheritance tax to pay or something else that needs doing which makes the sale a little more complicated.

 What information and paperwork do I need to provide when I sell my property in Tenerife?

 Energy Efficiency Certificate.
-This should be done when you put the property on the market, but for various reasons, although against the law that was drawn up for this, they tend not to be done until the property is sold.
-The cost of an Energy Performance Certificate varies in relation to the size of the property but start at about €100 for a studio or small 1 bedroom apartment, then work their way up from there.
+This should be done when you put the property on the market, but for various reasons, although against the law that was drawn up for this, most of the time they tend not to be done until the property has a buyer and the paperwork is being prepared for the notary.

 What costs and taxes are involved in selling?

 There are now some agents charging 6% plus IGIC, but whatever the cost, this will come out of your sales funds at the completion of the sale at the notary office.

-This is a tax charged by the local town hall and is decided upon by them working out the increase in the value of the land on which your property is situated since you bought the property.
+This is a tax charged by the local town hall and is decided upon by them working out the increase in the value of the land on which your property is situated since you first bought the property.